-In my practice, I enjoy working with individuals and couples looking to create meaningful and lasting positive changes in their lives and relationships.
+In my practice, I enjoy working with individuals looking to create meaningful and lasting positive changes in their lives and relationships.

 I am a licensed psychotherapist offering hope to individuals struggling with depression (feeling worthless, sad, or numb), anxiety (feeling stressed, overwhelmed, panicked), suicide, disordered eating, and self-image issues.
 I believe therapy is a process that involves exploration, understanding, choice and change.
 Mental health and emotional balance are vital pieces that cannot be overlooked in our overall health and well-being.